 Additional help in reading the schedule is available from your friendly driver or the customer service staff at the Metro Bus Transit Center.
 If you need even more help, call the Metro Bus Mobility Training Center to make an appointment for free Travel Training, 320.529.4497.

-Metro Bus System Maps are available at the Metro Bus Transit Center.
+Printed Metro Bus System Maps are on display at Metro Bus locations as well as locations in the community.
 The maps show an overall view of the entire route system in one convenient area route map.
-There is a small fee to purchase one of the system maps.
 Click here to view our online interactive system map.

-Metro Bus individual route schedules are available free of charge on our website, on all Metro Buses, at the Transit Center, major grocery stores and other outlets.
+Metro Bus individual route schedules are available free of charge on our website, on all Metro Buses, at Metro Bus locations, major grocery stores and other outlets.
 Use the online Trip Planner to view schedule information or download a PDF of a specific route.

 Wait for the bus at a designated bus stop.
 Most routes have signed bus stops every 2 to 3 blocks in urban neighborhoods and 4 to 6 blocks along less dense corridors.
 When waiting at a bus shelter, stand outside as the bus approaches so the driver can see you.
 Stand back from the curb until the bus comes to a complete stop.
 Click here for information about shelters and bus stops.